MWPainter/thts-plus-plus/README.md

 cmake .. -DCMAKE_INSTALL_PREFIX=. -DCMAKE_C_COMPILER=<your_c_compiler> -DCMAKE_CXX_COMPILER=<your_cxx_compiler>
 ```

-Running on windows tested with `msys2` using the `Mingw64` environment, setup using the following `pacman` commands:
+Running on windows tested with `msys2` using the `Mingw64` environment, setup using the following `pacman` commands.
+If using windows, then the `cmake` command above needs to be changed to the following as well:
 ```
 pacman -S --needed base-devel mingw-w64-x86_64-toolchain pacman -S mingw-w64-x86_64-make
 ```

-If using windows, then the `cmake` command needs to be changed to the following:
 ```
 cmake -G "MSYS Makefiles" .. -DCMAKE_INSTALL_PREFIX=.
 ```